-To un-enroll a managed device from Systems Manager, the SM agent needs to be uninstalled from the device itself as well as from Dashboard.
-This article will detail how to remove the SM agent from each type of device, as well as from the Dashboard.
+To un-enroll a managed device from Systems Manager, the SM agent needs to be uninstalled from the device and removed from Dashboard.
+This article will detail how to remove the SM agent from each device type, as well as from the Dashboard.

 In order for a device to be fully disassociated with a Systems Manager network, the SM agent needs to be removed from the client itself.
-The following sections detail how to uninstall this application for each supported platform:
+The following sections detail how to uninstall this application for each major platform.

 Note: These instructions may differ based on the version of Windows used.
 For the most accurate instructions on removing a program, please refer to Microsoft Support.